chiageng/tp/docs/UserGuide.md

 **A**: Data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 **Q**: If I have a lot of contacts, is there a way for me to access my most frequently used contacts easily?<br>
 **A**: Yes!
 You may wish to keep your most important contacts at the top of your contacts list.
-With our `pin` feature, PoochPlanner ensures that you are always to see them!<br><br>The syntax for the `pin` command is as follows:
+With our `pin` feature, PoochPlanner ensures that you are always able to see them!<br><br>The syntax for the `pin` command is as follows:

 `/pin ; name : [name]`